Bob Eschbach receives Simon-Edgar Statesmanship Award

 Anyone even remotely familiar with or connected to the city of Ottawa knows what Bob Eschbach has meant to its community.

-Now that knowledge is making it around the entire state of Illinois.
+Now, that knowledge is making its way around the state of Illinois.

 Eschbach, an Ottawa native who served as its mayor from 1999 to 2019 and has since remained a pillar of the community through his work with a variety of civic organizations, has been chosen by Southern Illinois University-Carbondale as its 2024 recipient of the Paul Simon-Jim Edgar Statesmanship Award.